touzet/pampa/README.md

 # PAMPA

 PAMPA (Protein Analysis by Mass Spectrometry for Ancient Species) is a versatile software suite tailored to effectively handle various tasks associated with ZooMS (Zooarchaeology by Mass Spectrometry) data.

 It consists of three primary scripts:
-  - PAMPA LIGHT: facilitates fast and easy species identification from mass spectra using marker peptides.
+  - PAMPA LIGHT: facilitates fast and easy species identification from mass spectra using peptide markers.
   - PAMPA CLASSIFY:  also dedicated to taxonomic assignment, offering a comprehensive range of advanced options.
   - PAMPA CRAFT: enables the user to define their own markers by creating custom set of peptide markers.